 Poole Harbour is a vibrant quay on England's southern coast that bustles with an array of bars, cafes and restaurants.
 Follow the Cockle Trail to discover myths and legends about Poole's smugglers and ghosts of yesteryear, culminating at the Waterfront Museum.
 Adventure-seekers can try watersports in and around the harbour or take a ferry to the National Trust's Brownsea Island.

-See a traditional British seaside in Southwold
+Southwold: see a traditional British seaside town

 Situated on the north Suffolk coastline, Southwold is a traditional seaside town that forms part of the Suffolk Heritage Coast.
 With its brightly painted beach huts, working lighthouse, harbour and bustling fish markets, Southwold is a quintessential English resort town of yesteryear without the brashness of a pleasure beach.